Lois-Wong/Detecting-Suicide-Ideation/README.txt

 The data are a collection of posts collected from the 'SuicideWatch' and 'teenagers' subreddits from the Reddit platform using PushshiftAPI.
 Posts were created between 16 December 2008 - 2 January 2021.
 Social media posts collected from the 'SuicideWatch' subreddit are labelled 'suicide', while posts collected from 'teenagers' are labelled 'non-suicide'

-**Business Problem**: The goal of this project is to effectively predict whether an individual will subscribe to a bank term deposit or not, in order that marketing resources can be better distributed amongst and targeted towards clients more likely to subscribe.
+**Business Problem**: The goal of this project is to detect suicidal ideation from social media posts by identifying the text features that most effectively predict whether a user is at risk for suicide.

-**Data Problem**: The data task is to fit and tune multiple classification models that group individuals into subscribers vs non-subscribers.
-Models with high accuracy and/or recall can be used to predict the subscription status of unseen clients.
-Additionally, fitting regression model(s) that can be further scrutinzed for the most important features and feature values that characterize each of the two groups will indicate the profile of a subscribing client.
-These features will used for selecting the clients on whom resources should be focused.
+**Data Problem**: The data task is to fit and tune multiple binary classification models that group social media posts into suicidal vs non-suicidal.
+Models with high accuracy can be used to predict, from future/unseen posts, whether their writer is at risk for suicide.
+Further scrutinizing the most important features and parameters which compose the best model will indicate better ways to detect suicide risk.

 ### Motivation